 - Weight loss (bariatric) surgery

-Reston Hospital is home to the Mid-Atlantic region's most comprehensive robot-assisted surgery program, the Institute for Robotics and Advanced Minimally Invasive Surgery.
+Reston Hospital is home to the Mid-Atlantic region's most comprehensive robotic surgery program—the Institute for Robotics and Advanced Minimally Invasive Surgery.

-With robot-assisted technology, our highly trained surgeons perform advanced, minimally invasive procedures for gynecologic, thoracic, gastrointestinal, urologic, spinal, brain and joint replacement surgeries.
+With robot-assisted technology, our highly trained surgeons perform advanced, minimally invasive procedures for gynecologic, thoracic, gastrointestinal, urologic, weight loss, spinal, brain and joint replacement surgeries.